trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 > *Note: this configuration is required to run the Beacon SDK with a Vite app.
 Taquito works completely out of the box and doesn't require any settings.*

 Once we updated the configuration in the `vite.config.js` file and in the `index.html` file, our project is successfully set up!
-You can run `npm run dev` in your terminal at the root of the project to check that everything works properly, the dapp should be running on `http://localhost:4000`
+You can run `npm run dev` in your terminal at the root of the project to check that everything works properly, the app should be running on `http://localhost:4000`

-Now, let's start writing some code and setting up the dapp!
+Now, let's start writing some code and setting up the app!

 If you've made it so far and your app is running on `http://localhost:4000`, congratulations!

-Now, we have to set up the dapp in order to use Taquito and Beacon.
+Now, we have to set up the app in order to use Taquito and Beacon.

 ### File structure